LLNL/magpie/README.md

    should be sufficient for most hostrange parsing, but may not function for a number of nuanced corner cases.

+   Several checks for Zookeeper functionality assume netcat and the 'nc' command are available.
+If it is not available, the checks cannot be done.

 Local Configuration
 -------------------